| pick your distro, get ZFS on root

 Step 3 — Clone VMs instantly

-# Create 3 control plane nodes
+# Clone 3 control plane nodes from the golden image

 for i in 1 2 3; do